 Y(our) Legacy: A Printmaking Workshop

 Y(our) Legacy is a 10-week printmaking workshop series designed to offer participants a creative practice towards their personal journey of self-acceptance and healing.
 Led by Oakland-based artist Sen Mendez, a.k.a.
-Queen Sen Sen, workshop participants will be given ten small blocks to create a visual story about themselves and their personal journeys.
+Queen Sen Sen, workshop participants are given ten small blocks to create a visual story about themselves and their personal journeys.

 Sen Mendez, also known as Queen Sen Sen, is a non-binary fat artist born and raised in Oakland, California.
 Queen Sen Sen creates images of historical ancestors, celebrations of large bodies and visual storytelling as a way to dismantle systematic oppression among Indigenous, Black, Fat and Transgender bodies.

 The Resistance Press is an art cooperative founded by two Oakland printmaking artists Queen Sen Sen and Cotton Turner.
 The coop uses art as a tool to promote wellness and healing in local communities.
 The Resistance Press’ goal is to offer job opportunities, resources and art residencies in communities directly impacted by systematic racism, police brutality and poverty.